This post has been updated with new links and fresh content. 🙂

 We’ve covered a lot of product feed requirements, but what if I told you there was just one piece of data that stands above all the rest?

-In a series of product feed optimizations that involved major changes to to product descriptions, product categories, and product titles, the former two showed almost no difference in overall traffic volume whether the attributes were improved for relevance or completely destroyed, like having a description of a baseball cap for a party dress.
+Search Engine Land tested a series of product feed optimizations that involved major changes to product descriptions, product categories, and product titles.
+The former two categories showed almost no difference in overall traffic volume.
+Improving or hampering attributes for relevance had no impact, like having a description of a baseball cap for a party dress.

-If you want to make optimizations in your product feed that are going to have a strong impact on your overall traffic, start with the product title, and don’t worry too much about optimizing areas that aren’t going to have as big a return on your time such as product description and product category.
+If you want to make optimizations in your product feed that are going to have a strong impact on your overall traffic, start with the product title.
+Don’t worry too much about optimizing areas that aren’t going to have as big a return on your time such as product description and product category.

 Now that you know how important the product title is, let’s talk about how to make ‘em good.